groupdocs-metadata/GroupDocs.Metadata-Docs/net/getting-started/system-requirements.md

 ## Supported Frameworks

-GroupDocs.Metadata for .NET  supports .NET and Mono frameworks as follows:
+GroupDocs.Metadata for .NET supports the following frameworks:

-### .NET Frameworks

-*   .NET Framework 2.0
-*   .NET Framework 3.5
-*   .NET Framework 4.0
-*   .NET Framework 4.0\_ClientProfile
-*   .NET Framework 4.5.0
-*   .NET Framework 4.5.1
-*   .NET Framework 4.5.2
-*   .NET Framework 4.6.0
-*   .NET Framework 4.6.2
-*   .NET Framework 4.5.0
-*   .NET Framework 4.5.1
-*   .NET Framework 4.6.0
-*   .NET Framework 4.6.2
-*   .NET Framework 4.7
-*   .NET Framework 4.7.2
+* .NET Framework 4.7.2 or higher
-*   .NET Standard 2.0
-*   .NET Core 2.0
-*   .NET Core 2.1
+* .NET 6.0 or higher

-### Mono Framework

-*   Mono 2.6.7 or later
+* .NET 8.0 or higher
 ## Development Environments

 GroupDocs.Metadata for .NET can be used to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported: